- Purchase the complete Expat Arrivals Moscow Guide (PDF)

 Best places to live in Moscow with kids

+When searching for accommodation in Moscow, expats with children should think carefully.
 Many expats with kids, especially those with young children, choose to live in one of the gated expat communities just outside the city.
-In these areas it’s possible to get a house and plenty of green space.
-However, exposure to real Russian life will be minimal.
+In these areas, it’s possible to get a house and plenty of green space, but exposure to real Russian life will be minimal.

-Alternatively, expats can live in an apartment in the city centre, and accept the challenges that come with the traffic and the limited green space.
-This option is typically better for expats with teenagers, or with children who would be interested in enjoying any of the rich cultural activities on offer in Moscow’s centre.
+Alternatively, expats can live in an apartment in the city centre.
+Although this does not offer a garden, Moscow has a lot of green spaces and parks that are child friendly.
+Apartment living in Moscow is typically better for expats with teenagers or with children who would be interested in enjoying any of the rich cultural activities on offer in Moscow’s centre.

-Shopping malls are a great way to get out of the house in winter, and many of them have play areas, bowling clubs, cinemas and other activities to keep kids entertained.
+Shopping malls are a great way to get out of the house in winter.
+Many malls have play areas, bowling clubs, cinemas and other activities to keep kids entertained.
 For a real taste of Russia, expats should try ice-skating on one of the frozen ponds or head out of the city and go dog-sledding.

-Moscow is the perfect place to introduce children to culture, with its world-class ballet performances and assorted theatres.
-Child-orientated venues include the fairy tale theatre, science museum, children’s musical theatre and the theatre of clown art, but there are many more.
+Moscow is the perfect place to introduce children to Russian culture with its world-class ballet performances and assorted theatres.
+Child-orientated venues include the fairy tale theatre, science museum, children’s musical theatre and many more.
+At these attractions, children can be entertained and learn at the same time.

 Parent networks in Moscow

-Moscow’s many challenges mean that the expat mother’s networks in the city are especially valuable support systems.
-There are baby and toddler groups hosted almost every day of the week, and the best place to find them is to join the International Women’s Club or to contact the British Women’s Club baby and toddler coordinator.
+Moscow’s many challenges mean that the expat mothers' networks in the city are especially valuable support systems.
+There are baby and toddler groups hosted almost every day of the week.
+The best place to find them is to join the International Women’s Club or to contact the British Women’s Club baby and toddler coordinator.
 If considering having a baby in Moscow, other mothers are more than happy to help navigate the system and provide advice.